 5. Young Women are Innocent or Naïve

-Too often, young women are brushed aside or their views overlooked due to a perception that they are naïve and therefore unable to make big decisions.
+Too often, young women are brushed aside or their views overlooked due to the pervasive belief perseverance that they are naïve and therefore unable to make big decisions.

 Some men may also have an idea that they need to ‘protect’ women and even discourage them from being out on their own to ‘preserve their innocence’.